thecoolpizza/thecoolpizza/README.md

-- 👋 Hi, I’m @thecoolpizza
+- 👋 Hi, I’m @vanvan
 - 👀 I’m interested in food, mostly food
 - 🌱 I’m currently learning how to do this shit
-- 💞️ I’m looking to collaborate on anything, I JUST WANT MONEY
-- 📫 How to reach me instagram and give me some likes @iiivan_lee
+- 📫 How to reach me instagram and give me some likes @_vanxvan_

 <!---
 thecoolpizza/thecoolpizza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.